 DE provides the contents for use in the manufacture of insect control products.
 As well, these insect control products rely on a physical mode of action rather than a chemical mode of action.
 The results, a natural insecticide product that is safe for humans and animals.
 Pet litters, industrial absorbents, and filtering medias also use DE due to its strength to absorb.
 Also, DE is a often turned to for anti-caking agents in animal feeds.
 It is no wonder that DE is now a superb choice to produce health products, toothpastes and makeup.

-Diatomaceous Earth, often known as DE, is made up of silicon dioxide (SIO2), diatoms, clay and other trace minerals.
+DE is made up of silicon dioxide (SIO2), diatoms, clay and other trace minerals.
 Silicon (Si) and oxygen (O2) are two of the Earth’s most ample matter.
 Likewise, these two compounds are the raw matter that form silicon dioxide (SIO2).
 Silicon dioxide is often referred to as silica.
 Silica makes up 59% of the Earth’s crust.
 In contrast, Silica makes up 95% of most of the rocks on our planet.
 Did you know that the tissues of the human body contain silica?
 As a result, our bodies need silica to survive.